Chevey339/kelivo-docx/docs/download.md

 - Android: download the APK from Releases and install on your device.
 - iOS: install via the App Store or TestFlight link above.
 - OpenHarmony: download the hap or app from Releases and install on your device.
 App Store TBD.
-- Desktop: not supported yet.
+- Desktop: download the installer/executable from Releases and install on your device.